 Twitter Curate your own "follow list" and keep up on breaking stories by your favorite journalists.
 And follow specific subjects by hashtags (such as #diabetes).
 You can set up more than one Twitter account.

 UpToDate ("the only clinical decision support resource associated with improved outcomes").
 One benefit of AHCJ membership is free access to UpToDate.com, with its which has highly respected overviews of disease and treatment options and lots of citations.
 Each article has an expert author and editor with whom you can get in touch for further quotes.
 H/T: Paul Burke.

 The Upshot (analytical journalism, often with graphics, from the New York Times)

 Medical journals many healthcare reporters follow include the New England Journal of Medicine (NEJM, the most useful),BMJ, Lancet, Journal of the American Medical Association (JAMA), JAMA Internal Medicine, and Annals of Internal Medicine.
+Also useful: UpToDate (a service that synthesizes the best available research for clinicians--"the only clinical decision support resource associated with improved outcomes").
 Healthcare reporters also often reach out to media relations people at hospitals, universities, medical research institutes, public health organizations, and the like.